come-maiz/tangamandapio/posts/crowdsales-and-multiple-inheritance.md

 explaining the functions that you can or can't override, and how to do it.
 However, you should be extra careful when combining them.
 It's not the same to have three contracts with one condition than to have one contract with three conditions.
-The combination makes a bigger attack surface, so you need to have a good idea of what you want to achieve, and know the implementation details of the tools you are using.
+The combination increases the attack surface, so you need to have a good idea of what you want to achieve, and know the implementation details of the tools you are using.